-Milestone Planned Date Start of data collection (first subject in [FSI]) Q4 2013/ Q1 2014 End of data collection (last subject out [LSO]) Q4 2019 / Q1 2020 Study Progress Reports With every PSUR Interim Reports The first interim analysis is planned to be done after 50 subjects have been enrolled.
+Milestone Planned Date Final protocol submission (Original) 09 AUG 2013 Registration in EU PAS Register 19 MAR 2014 Start of data collection (first subject in [FSI]) 17 JUL 2014 End of data collection (last subject out [LSO]) approximately Q1 2020 Study Progress Reports With every PSUR Interim Reports The first interim analysis is planned to be done after 50 subjects have been enrolled.
 Further interim analyses will be performed approximately every two years after the first.
 The last interim analysis will be performed not later than approx. 6 months before LSO.
-Registration in EU PAS Register To be registered Final Report of Study Results 2020
+Final Report of Study Results 2020